-Once you’ve found a scholarship you’d like to apply to, it’s time to sit down and crank out an essay.
+Once you’ve found a scholarship you’d like to apply to, it’s time to sit down and crank out your college application essay.
 But where do you start?
 How do you start?
-It’s simple: Outline.
+It’s simple: Outline your scholarship application essay.

 An Important First Step